nicosommi/gddify/README.md

 You can submit your ideas through our [issues system](https://github.com/nicosommi/gddify/issues), or make the modifications yourself and submit them to us in the form of a [GitHub pull request](https://help.github.com/articles/using-pull-requests/).

-Contact me for any business reason [here](http://nicosommi.com).
+If this component helps you out, it will be enough for me.
-I also offer [services](http://integracionesagiles.com) like consultation, development help, mentoring, etc.
+If you want to support the project contact to nicosommi@gmail.com I also offer different kinds of [services through integraciones agiles](http://integracionesagiles.com)

 <!-- endstamp -->
 <!-- stamp runningtests -->
 ## Running Tests